 Dr. Ángel Carracedo

 Professor of legal medicine at the University of Santiago.
-Director of the Galician Foundation of Genomic Medicine (SERGAS).
-The Genomic Medicine group that he created and directs consists of 10 research groups, various technological platforms and more than 130 staff.
+Director of the Public Galician Foundation of Genomic Medicine (SERGAS) and the Kaertor Foundation.
+The Genomic Medicine group that he created and directs consists of 8 research groups, various technological platforms and more than 130 staff.
 He has published eight books and around 800 articles in international journals.
 He is President of the International Academy of Legal Medicine (IALM) and member of the board or advisory board of several national and international research centres.
 He has received numerous awards, including the Rey Jaime I award for research, the Adelaide Medal, the Prix Galien, and the National Genetics Award, among others.
-He is an honorary doctor of several universities
+He is an honorary doctor in 8 universities.

 Dr. Isabel Fariñas

 Neurobiologist and professor of cellular biology at the Universidad de Valencia, her group researches mother cells of the adult human brain and their potential use in regenerative medicine, and is part of the Network Centre for Biomedical Research in Neurodegenerative Diseases (CIBERNED).
 Fariñas is a member of the management board of several scientific societies and belongs to the European Molecular Biology Organization (EMBO).
-She is part of the Botín-Banco Santander Foundation science programme and is, currently, President of the Bioscience and Biotechnology wing of the Spanish State Research Agency.
+She has been a researcher in the science program of the Botín-Banco Santander Foundation and president of the Biosciences and Biotechnology area of the State Research Agency (AEI).

 Dr. Borja Ibáñez